 Prakash Waghela joined FDM’s Software Development stream in London and was placed as an RPA Developer at Capgemini.

 As an RPA Developer, I’m responsible for developing automation scripts based on a business’ needs.
 This involves being able to work with a wide variety of tools ranging from programming in C# to implementing source control via command line interface tools and developing automation scripts using various software packages.
-In my most recent project, I’ve been responsible for leading the development for automation designed to interact with a Citrix (virtualised) application, with introduces complications in the environment that the automation needs to run in.
+In my most recent project, I’ve been responsible for leading the development for automation designed to interact with a Citrix (virtualised) application, which introduces complications in the environment that the automation needs to run in.
 I like the challenge that my role provides as well as the freedom I’m afforded to work out solutions for problems that we encounter.
 I think the best thing about my role is it constantly provides learning opportunities so I’m always improving.

 Our Robotic Process Automation programme kicks off in Leeds on Monday 18th March, applications are now open on our website.